Scalingo/documentation/src/_posts/platform/app/task-scheduling/2000-01-01-scalingo-scheduler.md

 ### How many Scheduled tasks can I create ?

 For an application, you can create up to 5 scheduled tasks.
-For an increased limit, contact the support on the embedded chat or at [support@scalingo.com](mailto:support@scalingo.com).
+If you need more scheduled tasks, contact the support on the embedded chat or at [support@scalingo.com](mailto:support@scalingo.com) to increase this limit.